CreatorGhost/IMDB_Api/README.md

 - Update movie details
 - Delete any specific movie
 - Add new Movies

+### Examples

+Fear not!
+No table with a list of available options comes without a section with examples of how to use them.

 | URL                                | Description                              |
 | ---------------------------------- | ---------------------------------------- |
 | `/image.jpg?w=500`                 | Set width to `500` and use the height from image’s aspect ratio. |